nlpsuge/imagepicker/README.md

 # imagepicker
-An add-on of searching word and importing image(s) for Anki.
+An add-on of searching word and importing image(s) for Anki 2.0.25.

 By using Selenium with geckodriver.